ncatlab/nlab-content/pages/266.md

 There are two definitions of Kan extensions, which are equivalent in good situations, when both forms exist (but see [below](#pointwiseVsWeak) for when they don't):

-* ('weak') Kan extensions, defined as adjoints to or universal transformations to/from pullback of functor categories, and
+* adjoints to or universal transformations to/from pullback of functor categories, and

-* ('pointwise') Kan extensions, defined in terms of weighted (co)limits.
+* certain weighted (co)limits.

 Kan extensions that are computed by limits and colimits are sometimes called **pointwise** Kan extensions, as in [[Categories Work]].
-On the other hand, some authors (such as Kelly) assert that only pointwise Kan extensions deserve the name "Kan extension," and use a term such as "weak Kan extension" for a functor equipped with a universal natural transformation.
+On the other hand, some authors (such as Kelly) assert that only pointwise Kan extensions deserve the name "Kan extension," and use a term such as "**weak** Kan extension" for a functor equipped with a universal natural transformation.
 It is certainly true that most Kan extensions which arise in practice are pointwise.
 This distinction is even more important in [[enriched category]] theory.

-To disambiguate, this entry uses both terms 'weak' and 'pointwise'.

-### Weak Kan extensions ##
+### Kan extensions ##

 The functor $p : C \to C'$ induces, by precomposition, a functor between [[functor category|functor categories]]
 $$